Hello again, everyone! To cut down on further delays, I'll be doing somewhat shorter chapters from now on. I hope you guys don't mind.

 Wait, Hinata thought, why the hell am I not doing anything?

-"SOUDA!" he shouted - but only in time for everyone else to turn to see Tanaka counter-grab Souda's jumpsuit and divert him into a nearby table.
+"SOUDA!" he shouted – but only in time for Tanaka to counter-grab Souda's jumpsuit and divert him into a nearby table.
 Tsumiki screamed, several others recoiled, and out of the corner of his eye Hinata could see Koizumi's mouth drop open.

-Souda didn't appear seriously harmed, but he also wasn't getting up - Tanaka still had him pinned.
+Souda didn't appear seriously harmed, but he also wasn't getting up, as Tanaka still had him pinned.
 "An attack from behind?" he said, his expression as hard as before.
 "I expected nothing less from one with no Gifts of which to speak."

 "Then you still entertain your delusions?"
 Tanaka said.
 "I am told the weak take comfort in such.
 Go on, accuse me again of conspiracy.
 You will do nothing but make a fool of yourself."

 "Oh, so this is what I get?
 This is what you think?"
 Souda grabbed Tanaka's arm with both hands.
 "It doesn't matter what anyone thinks now!
 You, and Monobear, you can't keep tricking them forever!
 They'll see – I'll show them –"